Dentist Resume Format

 Education

-DMD, Doctor of Dental Medicine-University of Illinois at Chicago College of Dentistry, 2016
+Doctor of Dental Surgery (DDS)-University of Washington School of Dentistry, 2015

 Certifications

-Notice: This example uses a clean, single-column design with clear section headings.
-Each bullet point begins with an action verb and includes measurable results — aligning with ATS and recruiter preferences.
+Notice: This example uses a clean, single-column format with clear section headers.
+Each bullet begins with an active verb and includes quantifiable outcomes — precisely what ATS systems and hiring professionals expect to see.

 Common Resume Format Mistakes for Dentists

-Avoid these typical errors that can weaken even the strongest dental resume.
+Avoid these typical pitfalls that can weaken even highly qualified dental professional applications.

 1